Bumblebee2397/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

      - Distributed computing.
      - ASICs
   3. Algorithmic Innovation and Improvement:
-     1. Creative algorithms has appeared that changed the way NN works.
+     1. Creative algorithms have appeared that have changed the way NN works.
         - For example using RELU function is so much better than using SIGMOID function in training a NN because it helps with the vanishing gradient problem.

   ​